Pomona Center with Los Angeles Satellite Center

 Life at the Pomona Center

-Pomona Center Corpsmembers are volunteering at the Los Angeles Zoo over the weekend.
+Pomona Center Corpsmembers volunteering at the Los Angeles Zoo over a weekend.

 The Pomona Center is a nonresidential center with a diverse population of young adults from the surrounding areas of Los Angeles and San Bernardino counties.
 Corpsmembers commute to work daily.
 During a normal work week, Corpsmembers work a 10-hour day Monday through Thursday (excluding spikes).
 Spikes are projects where the worksite is located in areas too remote for a daily commute, therefore Corpsmembers must camp – often in tents – at a nearby location.

 On an average work-day, roll call is at 6:15 a.m.
 Crews then depart from the center to work on local projects, and return at 4:30 p.m. to complete tasks assigned to them, such as maintenance of the center, tools, and CCC vehicles.
 After work, Corpsmembers often participate in classes focusing on career development and education goals.